pramodprajapatcse/metacrafter-ETH-AVAX-Module-3/README.md

 # PramodToken

+Simple overview of use/purpose.

+## Description

 PramodToken is an ERC20-compliant token built on the Ethereum blockchain.
 This smart contract allows for the creation, minting, and burning of tokens, with administrative controls to manage certain functions.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+The primary use case is to provide a basic structure for token creation and management with an administrative layer for control.

 ## Getting Started

-These instructions will help you deploy and interact with the PramodToken contract.

-### Prerequisites

-- Node.js
-- npm
-- Truffle or Hardhat
-- Ethereum Wallet (e.g., MetaMask)
-- Solidity compiler ^0.8.0

-### Installation
+### Installing

-1. Clone the repository:
+* Clone the repository:
     ```bash
     git clone https://github.com/yourusername/pramodtoken.git
     cd pramodtoken
     ```

-2. Install dependencies:
+* Install dependencies:
     ```bash
     npm install
     ```

+* Modify network configurations as needed in your Truffle or Hardhat configuration files to match your deployment environment.

+### Executing program

-3. Compile the contract:
+* Compile the contract:
     ```bash
     truffle compile
     ```